GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 1. What numbers do we try to aggregate?
 2. How do we aggregate those numbers?

-We’re exploring and evaluating several options.
+We're exploring and evaluating several options.
 We welcome your thoughts on this aggregation.

 One option is to define a budget for the latency of an interaction, which may depend on the type (scroll, keyboard, tap, or drag).
 So for example if the budget for taps is 100&nbsp;ms and the